aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2024-02-29-visionos-window-basics.md

 <figure><img src="/images/clocks-vision-promo.jpg" alt="Screenshot of my Clocks app on Apple Vision Pro" /></figure>

-# Breaking the Glass Window in visionOS
+# Shattered Glass: Customizing Windows in visionOS

 Developing for visionOS, it may seem like your app is stuck in a flat pane of glass.
-But with the right SwiftUI modifiers — and a few sneaky calls to UIKit — we can achieve some neat effects!
+But with the right SwiftUI modifiers — and maybe a sneaky call to UIKit — we can achieve some neat effects!
 Read on to learn few of the windowing tricks I learned making **[Clocks](https://overdesigned.net/clocks/)** for Apple Vision Pro.

 ## Make a transparent window